firstuserhere/outofcontextnotes/_readings/List-of-all-readings.md

 ---
 layout: default
-title: Table of papers
+title: List of papers
 nav_order: 1
 ---
-# Table of papers
+# List of papers

+Following is a list of the papers, presented here on a single page for easier navigation.

 1. [Meta out-of-context learning in neural networks](https://firstuserhere.github.io/outofcontextnotes/readings/originalpaper/)